 Selections will be made by December 1, 2020.

 MIA is an externship field placement option for law students attending the University of Memphis Cecil C. Humphreys School of Law.
 Please visit the U of M Externship Program website to learn more about applying for an externship with MIA for course credit.
 Law student externships involve regular intern activities in addition to significant research, writing, and advocacy.

 Rising 2Ls, 3Ls, and recent law school graduates who do not qualify for placement through the U of M Externship Program may apply for a summer internship with MIA.

 MIA generally offers internships to one law student each summer.
 Law student internships involve regular volunteer activities in addition to significant research, writing, and advocacy.
 All internships are unpaid, and scheduling is flexible, including weekly hours and internship start/end dates.

 To apply, please email a cover letter and resume to firstname.lastname@example.org by February 15, 2020.
 Selections will be made by March 15, 2020.

 Due to the nature of our work, MIA does not typically provide volunteer opportunities to the general public.
 However, if you have special experience or skills (social work, counselling, professional interpretation/translation capabilities, etc.), we would be happy to discuss ways we can work together to assist our clients.
 Contact us for more information at email@example.com.

 Pro Bono Attorneys

-If you are an attorney seeking to provide pro bono legal services, please contact Memphis’s Joint Immigration Pro Bono Coordinator, Lauren Prater, at 901-529-4596 or email@example.com.
-Ms. Prater coordinates pro bono training and referrals for MIA, Community Legal Center, and Latino Memphis.
-We truly appreciate the valuable work of pro bono attorneys who volunteer their time, experience, and resources to help our clients.
+Ms. Prater coordinates pro bono training and referrals for MIA and Community Legal Center.
+We truly appreciate the valuable work of pro bono attorneys who volunteer their time, experience, and resources to help our community.